Senior Symphony Members Only

 Concert Dress Code

-Girls: All attire should be black.
-Formal black top, long or short sleeved (not sleeveless), with a long black skirt (below the knees while sitting) or ankle length dress pants.
+Option 1: Formal black top, long or short sleeved (not sleeveless), with a long black skirt (below the knees while sitting) or ankle length dress pants.
 Long black dresses are also acceptable.
-Black panty-hose should be worn with all skirts/dresses and all girls should wear black dress shoes.
+Black panty-hose should be worn with all skirts/dresses and black dress shoes.

 ***Concert dress is required for concerts only!
 Do not wear concert dress to dress rehearsals.